 I would say I have fairly healthy phone habits.
 I don’t respond to every ding, I put it away when I’m working and an hour before bed, etc., but even I struggle with being without my phone.

-If we strategize, we can put down the pipe (our smartphones) for a whole weekend or at least for 24 hours.
+If we strategize, we can find those ways down the pipe that is our smartphones for a whole weekend or at least for 24 hours.

 And to lessen the withdrawal symptoms, I’ve come up with a few ideas and tips: